Sapin-Sapin is a Filipino multi-colored (and flavored) layered sticky rice cake.

 Make the sapin-sapin; you can make your layers in any order..I like the green layer – which is flavored with pandan extract -at the bottom, so it’s the first to cook.

 then last is the purple layer to which I added ube (purple yam) extract.
 Cool sapin-sapin first before cutting into slices, top with either latik or toasted desiccated coconut.

-- 3 cups thick coconut milk, bring to boil until oil comes out and curdled coconut milk turns golden brown
+- 3 cups Coconut Milk bring to boil until oil comes out and curdled coconut milk turns golden brown

-- just toast desiccated coconut until golden, add sugar towards the end to sweeten
+- 1 Desiccated Coconut toast until golden then add sugar towards the end to sweeten

 - Make the latik first if using.